Density theorems for GL(n): Introduction

-Of course, by \cite{LRS} we know that $N_v(\sigma, \mathcal{F}_I(q)) = 0$ for $\sigma \geq 1/2 - 1/(n^2 + 1)$, but for $0 < \sigma < 1/2 - 1/(n^2 + 1)$ we obtain a substantial power saving.
 The theorem remains true for $n=2$ (by a slightly different proof), but it is known in this case (see \cite{Iw} for $v=\infty$, and the proof for finite $v$ is similar) and recovers Selberg's $3/16$ bound for exceptional eigenvalues.
 For $n=3$ and $v=\infty$ this is \cite[Theorem 4]{BBM}.
 As mentioned above, for larger $n$ Theorem \ref{thm1} is completely new.
 As we shall outline below it appears to be the limit of what is available by any trace formula approach, even in the case $n=2$ nothing better is known.

 The proof is based on a careful analysis of the arithmetic side of the Kuznetsov formula with a test function on the spectral side that blows up on exceptional Langlands parameters at $v$ (and therefore increases the complexity on the arithmetic side).
 We denote by $\lambda_{\pi}(m)$ the $m$-th Hecke eigenvalue of $\pi \in \mathcal{F}_I(q)$.